Start learning the language before you come to Portugal, this is the best way to engage with the local culture.

 Discover our Lisbon Campus

-Students also take some of their classes in the prestigious British Council in the en vogue area of Príncipe Real, which also gives them access to one of the building’s wonderful gardens during recesses.
+Students also take some of their academic classes at the British Council in Príncipe Real, which also gives them access to one of the building’s wonderful gardens during recesses.
+The British Council is a 20-minute walk from the Learning Centre.

 The Co-Working Space